GROW — practical gardening tips

 - Water from below—never spray water onto the foliage.
 This, by the way, is a good rule to follow for all plants.
 You always want to water their roots, not the leaves.
 Many other plants are also susceptible to fungal diseases that are spread by overhead watering.
 I use soaker hoses in my raised beds.
 Whenever I use the regular hose for watering, I attach a long water wand to it so that I could direct the water down toward the roots without bending over.

 - Mulch to prevent rain from splashing soil up onto the plants.
 Years ago I used sheets of red plastic in my beds.
 Then I got Tomato Craters, the round red plastic things around the bottoms of my tomato plants which everyone always asks me about.
 These hold up better from year to year and give me more flexibility in placement of the plants.
-There are similar products available now which might work even better, called Tomato Automators and Tomato Halos.
+There are similar products available now which work better at directing water down to the root zone, called Tomato Automators and Tomato Halos or Plant Halos.
+I also use mulch in my container tomatoes.

 - Prune plants well.
 Removing suckers improves air circulation.
 Removing the lower branches prevents fungal spores from splashing up from the soil onto the leaves.
 Unfortunately, I tend to put this off until I see a fungal disease already beginning to affect the lowest leaves.
 Maybe next year I will finally do this earlier!